 According to art.
-30 IPRG, the validity of a disposition on the basis, in particular, of a will, an inheritance contract (Erbvertrag) or an inheritance renunciation contract is given if the legal requirements of one of the following jurisdictions are met: the law of the state whose nationality the testator had at the time of the legal act (last will, etc.) or at his death; the law of the state in which the testator had his habitual residence at the time of the legal act or at his death; or the law of FL, if the succession procedure is held in FL.

-Under FL inheritance law, the testator can declare his last will verbally in front of a certain number of witnesses out-of-court, or at the court where it is recorded, sealed and deposited.
-If someone wishes to declare his last will in written form without witnesses out-of-court, he has to write the same by his own hand and has to sign it by his own hand.
-Engaged couples and married couples, as well as registered civil partnership partners (same-sex couples), may draw up joint wills (gemeinsames Testament) for the benefit of a third party and/or on the basis of a reciprocal and mutual disposition.
-Such joint will is revocable, contrary to a contract of inheritance concluded by an engaged couple, married couple or civil partnership partners.
-A contract of inheritance (Erbvertrag) is only revocable under certain conditions.
+30 IPRG, the validity of a disposition on the basis, in particular, of a will, an inheritance contract (Erbvertrag) or an inheritance renunciation contract is given if the legal requirements of one of the following jurisdictions are met: the law of the state whose nationality the testator had at the time of the legal act (last will, etc.) or at his or her death; the law of the state in which the testator had his or her habitual residence at the time of the legal act or at his or her death; or the law of FL, if the succession procedure is held in FL.
+Under FL inheritance law, the testator can declare his or her last will verbally in front of a certain number of witnesses out-ofcourt, or at the court where it is recorded, sealed and deposited.
+If someone wishes to declare his or her last will in written form without witnesses out-of-court, he or she must write the same by his or her own hand and has to sign it by his or her own hand.
+Engaged couples and married couples as well as registered civil partnership partners (same-sex couples) may draw up joint wills (gemeinsames Testament) for the benefit of a third party and/or on the basis of a reciprocal and mutual disposition.
+Such joint will is revocable (contrary to a contract of inheritance concluded by an engaged couple, married couple or civil partnership partners (Erbvertrag), which is only revocable under certain conditions).